NinaMwangi/PiSwap_Book_Recommender/README.md

 ## Further Reading

-This is filler text, please replace this with a explanatory text about further relevant resources for this repo
+This is filler text, please replace this with an explanatory text about further relevant resources for this repo
 - Resource 1
 - Resource 2
 - Resource 3